Lori0107/js_game/README.md

   - Damage inflicted depends on the weapon owned by the ninja
   - The ninja can choose to attack or defend against the next hit
   - When the ninja defends, it takes 50% less damage than normal
-  - As soon as a ninja's hit points (initially 100) drop to 0, that player loses.
+  - As soon as a ninja's hit points (initially 100) drop to 0, he loses.
 A message is displayed and the game is over.

 ## Technologies
 Project is created with: